UniversalAvenue/smashgather/README.md

-# Smashboard
+# Smashgather

-Smashboard is an OSX program that updates a Super Smash Bros 64 leaderboard using computer vision and magic.
+Smashgather is an OSX program that updates a Super Smash Bros 64 leaderboard using computer vision and magic.